 The 4-H youth program is a partnership program with Washington State University Extension and Cowlitz County.
-The program is built on a strong foundation of “4-H clubs” being taught and led by adult volunteers who have a willingness and desire to work with youth ranging in ages from kindergarten through 12th grade.
+The program is built on a strong foundation of “4-H clubs” being taught and led by adult volunteers who have a willingness and desire to work with youth ranging in ages from 5 years old to 18 years old.

-There is no cost to join.
+There is no cost to join as a 4-H Leader.
 The only cost is YOUR TIME to volunteer as a 4-H club leader.
 You don’t need to know 4-H or the project as you will learn right along with the kids or stay at least “one step” ahead of them.

 If you are interested in having your child or other children join 4-H then please consider starting a 4-H club.
-Our 4-H year begins in October and ends in September.
+There is a $25 State Membership Fee for each child to join 4-H. Our 4-H year begins on October 1st and ends on September 30th.
 However, new clubs can start anytime between October and May.

 If you are interested in participating in the Cowlitz County Fair, 4-H leaders and members must be enrolled before April 1st.
 After the April 1st deadline 4-H clubs can still be started but they will not be eligible to exhibit in the 4-H division of the Cowlitz County Fair

-To learn more about being a volunteer 4-H club leader, please contact Jennifer Leach, WSU Extension Faculty 4-H Youth Development at 360-577-3014 ext.
-4 or by email firstname.lastname@example.org
+To learn more about being a certified volunteer 4-H club leader, please contact Jennifer Leach, WSU Extension Faculty 4-H Youth Development at 360-577-3014 ext.
+4 or by email email@example.com.
+There is a required application and screening process along with 6 hours of New Leader Training.

 4-H teaches life skills that lead young people to become self-directing, positive, contributing members of our society.
 WSU Extension programs are available to all without discrimination.